arangodb/arangojs/docs/Drivers/JS/Reference/Graph/Vertices.md

 ## graph.listVertexCollections

-`async graph.listVertexCollections([excludeOrphans]): Array<object>`
+`async graph.listVertexCollections(excludeOrphans?): Array<object>`

 Fetches all vertex collections from the graph and returns an array of collection descriptions.

 **Arguments**